Iskra Lawrence Shows Off Her Post-Baby Curves As She Goes Through Cardio Workout Routine

 Iskra advised her followers not to be hard on themselves if they have their own struggles, especially women trying to get back into shape after a pregnancy.

 “But when I do [find time for a workout], I’m reminded how nourishing moving my body is.
-And I’m still in awe that it’s only been a few months since I pushed an actual baby out,
+And I’m still in awe that it’s only been a few months since I pushed an actual baby out,” she wrote.
 “Be gentle to yourself and kind to your body.
 You’re doing amazing!!!
 Also, these moves aren’t just for PP they are great for everyBODY.”